-Sri Lanka to witness three-way contest for presidency
+Sri Lanka to witness three-way contest for Presidency

-Ranil Wickremesinghe, Dullas Alahapperuma, and Anura Kumara Dissanayake are in the fray
+Ranil Wickremesinghe, Dullas Alahapperuma and Anura Kumara Dissanayake in the fray; Sajith Premadasa withdraws bid

-The party appears divided on its preferred presidential candidate as Mr. Gotabaya’s successor.
-Its general secretary Sagara Kariyawasam recently announced that the SLPP would back Acting President Mr. Wickremesinghe, while chairman and staunch Rajapaksa loyalist G.L.
+The party appears divided on its preferred Presidential candidate as Mr. Gotabaya’s successor.
+Its general secretary Sagara Kariyawasam recently announced that the SLPP would back Acting President Mr. Wickremesinghe, while chairman G.L.
 Peiris has pledged support for Mr. Alahapperuma, who was earlier with the Rajapaksa camp.
+While political sources indicate that the Rajapaksa family is firmly backing Mr. Wickremesinghe, it remains to be seen how members of their party might vote.

 The SJB currently has around 50 seats in the 225-member House, following recent defections of some of its members.
 The opposition Tamil National Alliance (TNA), with 10 members in Parliament, is yet to announce its stance.
-Mr. Dissanayake’s Janatha Vimukthi Peramuna [JVP] has three seats.
+Mr. Dissanayake’s Janatha Vimukthi Peramuna (JVP) has three seats.
+The Tamil Progressive Alliance (TPA), a party representing Malaiyaha Tamils with five SJB-aligned MPs, on Tuesday pledged support to Mr. Alahapperuma, as did the Sri Lanka Muslim Congress (SLMC).
+The Tamil National People’s Front (TNPF), which has two MPs from Jaffna, announced its decision to boycott the vote as the candidates “appeared reluctant to resolve the decades-long Tamil national question”.

-With the SLPP still holding majority in the House, all presidential aspirants would need the support of some of its members to win the vote.
-Wednesday’s outcome would depend on how the independent lawmakers vote, and the extent of the split in the SLPP.
+With the SLPP still holding majority in the House, all Presidential aspirants would need the support of some of its members to win the vote.
+Their success would depend on how the independent lawmakers vote, and the extent of the split in the SLPP.

-For six-time Premier and Acting President Mr. Wickremesinghe, this is arguably the closest he has been to clinching presidency.
+For six-time premier and Acting President Mr. Wickremesinghe, this is arguably the closest he has been to clinching the Presidency.
 However, with Mr. Premadasa pulling out of the race and throwing his weight behind Mr. Alahapperuma, the contest may have just got harder for him.

+Further, on Tuesday, trade unions and anti-government demonstrators agitated against a possible Wickremesinghe presidency.
+He was “part of the Rajapaksa government and its enabler,” they charged.
+Mr. Wickremesinghe, however, had told CNN in an interview on Monday: “I am not the same.”

+Some protesters also slammed Mr. Alahapperuma’s long-time affiliation to the “racist Rajapaksa regime”, and asked how citizens, especially Tamils, could expect him to deliver justice to the community.
+Perhaps aware of his image among the island’s ethnic minorities, Mr. Alahapperuma, while announcing his candidacy on July 15, promised to “embark on a new, constructive course” towards economic prosperity while upholding “rule of law and maintaining ethnic solidarity”.

 - Comments will be moderated by The Hindu editorial team.